 “Horatio’s Garden is such an amazing, thoughtful place.
 It’s somewhere where you can feel good about yourself and helps you to feel free in the company of others who are in a similar situation to yourself.”

 Horatio’s Garden South West, Salisbury opened in September 2012.
 Following the enormous success of the garden, as exemplified in patient and staff feedback, the charity was subsequently established as a national entity with the aim of creating gardens in the ten outstanding UK spinal injury centres.

 Leading landscape designers continue to create each Horatio’s Garden, using both Horatio’s original research and their own to bring the gardens to life.

 Horatio’s Garden Scotland was designed by broadcaster and RHS Chair of Judges, James Alexander-Sinclair and opened in September 2016, whilst Horatio’s Garden Stoke Mandeville opened in September 2018 and was designed by RHS gold medal winner and presenter of BBC Gardeners’ World, Joe Swift.
 Horatio’s Garden Midlands, Oswestry opened in September 2019, having been thoughtfully designed by acclaimed horticultural journalist, Bunny Guinness.

 In January 2020, work began on the charity’s fifth project, Horatio’s Garden London & South East, which has been designed by eight-time Chelsea gold medal winner, Tom Stuart-Smith.
-The garden recently opened in September 2020 and meanwhile, two-time Chelsea gold medal winner, Sarah Price, is continuing to develop her designs for our sixth project, Horatio’s Garden Wales.
+The garden opened in September 2020 and meanwhile, two-time Chelsea gold medal winner, Sarah Price, developed her designs for our sixth project, Horatio’s Garden Wales.
+Building work began in January 2021, with plans for the haven to open in the winter.
+Initial designs for Horatio’s Garden Northern Ireland are now also being created, with eight-time Chelsea gold medal winner, Andy Sturgeon, bringing the charity’s seventh project to life.

 In just eight short years, we’ve grown from a local charity to a national organisation which is now planting hope for patients and their loved ones throughout the UK.